FAQs

 • I accept a limited number of new clients to ensure the highest level of responsiveness and personalized care for my existing practice.
 I currently work with clients in-person at my Hermosa Beach office and virtually throughout California.

-Because of this, my availability changes weekly.
+My availability changes weekly.

 • If you do not see a time that works: Please email me directly.
 I often have cancellations or shifting availability that doesn't always make it to the public calendar, and I can add you to my priority waitlist.